Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 directory files/ and that are not managed by Omeka are allowed.
 To bypass this limit, an option in the config form allows to use any path inside files/.
 Another option allows to use any other writeable directory update.
-For this one, update the file config.local.php for key "easyadmin_local_path_any".
+For this one, update the file local.config.php for key "easyadmin_local_path_any".
 **Warning**: there are security implications with this option, so check access rights or use it only temporarily.